A master plan for the revival of the Karachi Circular Railway

 Maybe the offices of the Town government could also be located in it.

-governments a pleasant working environment.
-Such stations can be self-financed
+working environment.
+Such stations can be self-financed through

 and stations and decide on institutional and other related matters?